What are we showing you this time? Can you guess what this is?

 Lacking the board itself, it is impossible to tell what exact game was played on the Derveni Game Board - we can only guess.
 A number of games appear to have been current at the time, but we can only glean some of their content from literary references.
 Obvious suggestions includes something similar to today's Draughts or Backgammon.

 Once again, by revealing what we know about the object, we've opened up some extra questions - that's how it goes.
-You can find more such questions - and see the Derveni Game Board and the other remarkable finds from Tomb B - on our Exploring Thessaloniki and Northern Greece tour, alongside many more wonderful things from across the millennia of that region's fascinating history.
+You can find more such questions - and see the Derveni Game Board and the other remarkable finds from Tomb B - on our Exploring Macedonia tour, alongside many more wonderful things from across the millennia of that region's fascinating history.